Particular/docs.particular.net/nservicebus/transactional-session/ts-outbox-warning.include.md

-WARN: In order to guarantee atomic consistency across message and database operations, the [Outbox](/nservicebus/outbox) needs to be enabled.
+WARN: In order to guarantee atomic consistency across message and database operations, the [outbox](/nservicebus/outbox) must be enabled.
 Otherwise `Commit` executes database modifications first and then messages are dispatched with best-effort.